Eastern Africa

 These two small countries are at the northern end of the East Africa region and are situated on the Red Sea across from Yemen and Saudi Arabia.

-Djibouti sees a similar climate, though it doesnât have any highlands.
-The country is mainly dry stony desert.
-Rainfall is low, averaging less than 130mm, and temperatures are high; daytime highs average over 35°C during the hottest period between October and April.
+Djibouti sees a similar climate, though it doesn't have any highlands.
+The country is mainly dry, stony desert.
+Rainfall is low, averaging less than 130mm, and temperatures are high; daytime highs average over 35C during the hottest period between October and April.

 Somalia

 Somalia is located on the horn of Africa and has coasts on the Gulf of Aden as well as the Indian Ocean.
-Temperatures are hot year-round with exception at higher elevations located in the north.
+Temperatures are hot year-round with the exception of higher elevations located in the north.
 Rainfall is low, less than 500mm annually, but it is variable.
 The highlands receive a little more rain.
 There are two rainy seasons: April-June and October-November.

-Weather in Somalia is predominantly hot and dry and drought is a common problem each year.
+Weather in Somalia is predominantly hot and dry, and drought is a common problem each year.
 Life struggles in the harsh and arid climate.
 As there is a large nomadic population, weather (predominantly the rain) is central to much of Somalian life.

 Kenya

 Kenya's climate is essentially tropical.
-This means it enjoys much higher rainfall and doesnât suffer from the arid conditions of the countries further north.
+This means it enjoys much higher rainfall and doesn't suffer from the arid conditions of the countries further north.
 The north and northeast regions are an exception, however, and are mainly very dry and desert-like.

 Temperatures vary with elevation; Mt.
 Kenya stands at 5200m.
-Single figure temperatures are common in the higher areas, and it drops below freezing in the highest areas.
-The dry north plains are the hottest area with daily highs averaging almost 35°C across the year.
-The coastal regions, such as Mombasa, are hot too with daily highs averaging 30°C annually.
+Single-figure temperatures are common in the higher areas, and it drops below freezing in the highest areas.
+The dry north plains are the hottest area with daily highs averaging almost 35 C across the year.
+The coastal regions, such as Mombasa, are hot too with daily highs averaging 30C annually.
 The capital Nairobi has a more temperate climate, with temperatures generally between the low teens and high 30s, as it is quite high up.
 Nights and mornings can be cool in this area, though daily highs are still very hot.

 Rainfall varies a lot across the country, from around 500mm in the dry north to more than 1200mm in Mombasa and other coastal regions.
 Yearly rainfall is about 1000mm in Nairobi and its surrounds and climbs to more than 1100m in the southern highlands of the country near to Kilimanjaro.